When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Other Admission Criteria

-- Have been out of full-time high school at least one year by the beginning of the intake term
+- Be 18 years of age by the beginning of the second term

 ADDITIONAL ADMISSION CRITERIA